50 Best Gifts for Seniors: Things You’ve Never Thought Of

 The typical Claris Companion user is 80 years old with no computer experience, so you know this is a senior-friendly product.

-The tablet is managed remotely by family, so older adults never need to worry about any settings or setup.
-And the alerts and activity dashboard makes sure that family knows their loved one is safe.
+The tablet is managed remotely by family, so older adults never need to worry about settings or setup.
+The alerts and activity dashboard ensure that family knows their loved one is safe.

 Friendly, US-based customer support is available via telephone, chat, and email.